release-depot/koji_wrapper/README.rst

 There are several dependencies needed to build and work on koji_wrapper.
 Using your distribution's package manager, install these system packages::

-  openssl-devel python3-devel rpm-devel krb5-devel
+  openssl-devel python3-devel rpm-devel krb5-devel make gcc findutils which

 koji_wrapper uses the upcoming standard of Pipfiles via pipenv.
 This is integrated into our Makefile and once you have the above dependencies, you can simply run::

-  make
+  make dev

 This will install our dev environment for the package via pipenv.
 It is installed with --user, so it does not affect your site-packages.
 Pipenv create a unique virtualenv